TheDean/UWPanel/README.md

 *   CSS - the design elements of the web
 *   JavaScript & jQuery - making your web projects interactive

 A great place to start is [codecademy](https://www.codecademy.com/).
-They are a free way to learn these basics.
+They are a free way to dip your toes into code.

 ### Beyond the basics